pinf-logic/pinf.logic-for-devcomp.portal.ComponentTree/README.md

 The model is focused on providing the following:

   * A single data model to capture all PINF.Logic aspects as they apply to web software development
-  * A root layout component animated by the data model to create slots for registration of implementing components
+  * A layout node component animated by the data model to create slots for registration of implementing components
   * A container to load and manage implementing components and provide a PINF.Logic context
   * A workflow that requires the assignment of every implementing component to a model-managed container